Chinese

 Q2: Can winter operations really work without a heating system?

-A BMS with Bluetooth or CAN communication is usually not significantly more expensive than a standard BMS.
-The main additional investment is in initial configuration and app or back-end setup.
-Once running, the labor time saved per inspection multiplied across the fleet typically recovers this investment within a few months.
+A BMS with Bluetooth or CAN capability is usually not significantly more expensive than a standard BMS.
+The main cost is initial configuration and app setup.

 related articles